cleidsondias/MTOMServerSoap/README.md

 MTOMServerSoap
 ==============

+Some Web service APIs take as parameters files that may contain binary data.

+The MTOM W3C recommendation defines how binary data can be transmitted as a binary attachment.
+This way it avoids the size overhead and the loss in speed of the data transmission.

+SwA is a W3C Note.
+It was submitted as a proposal, but it was not adopted by the W3C.
+Instead, MTOM is the W3C Recommendation for handling binary data in SOAP messages.
+With the release of SOAP 1.2 additionally the note SOAP 1.2 Attachment Feature was published.
-This package can read binary files sent in SOAP requests using MTOM (Message Transmission Optimization Mechanism).

-It can detect binary files encoded more efficiently for transmission using the SOAP MTOM recommendation and decode the attached binary data for regular SOAP server handling.
+This package extends the PHP SOAP server class to be able to decode binary data attachments sent in a SOAP request using MTOM (Message Transmission Optimization Mechanism) or SwA (Soap With Attachments) and can detect binary files encoded more efficiently for transmission using the SOAP MTOM recommendation or SwA and decode the attached binary data for regular SOAP server handling.

 This package is somewhat inspired in the BeSimple SOAP server package.